Six operations formalism for generalized operads: Introduction.

 \end{nonumbertheoremC}

-In the parlance of \cite{FHM} the first criterion then gives a necessary condition for the ``Grothendieck context'' where-as the second criterion gives a necessary condition for the ``Wirthm{\"u}ller context''.
+In the parlance of \cite{FHM} the first criterion then gives a necessary condition for the ``Grothendieck context'' whereas the second criterion gives a necessary condition for the ``Wirthm{\"u}ller context''.
 Interpreting Theorem C in the examples of Feynman categories built from graphs, we develop the following heuristic: inclusions often realize the Wirthm{\"u}ller context, symmetrizations often realize the Grothendieck context.
 We give specific examples of these heuristics in Section $\ref{examples}$.

 The principal notion of duality on the categories $\mathbb{F}$-$\op{O}ps$ that we consider is bar-cobar duality.
 However, if we restrict our attention to sub-categories of quadratic objects, there is another candidate namely quadratic duality, denoted $(-)^!$.
-We prove the following quadratic intertwining theorem (Theorem $\ref{leftint}$) which relates our construction with $(-)^!$ on this sub-category.
+There is an analog of Theorem A for quadratic subcategories, where $\tensor$-product is replaced by (a generalization of) Manin products, see Section $\ref{sec:quad}$.
+This in particular allows us to characterize when $f_!$ and $f^!$ can be described by intertwining with $(-)^!$.
+But we emphasize that this is not generally the case, and the quadratic story is a specialization of the general intertwining story summarized above.